NTGPE has a raft of people who contribute to your support and progress through the training program.

 - The GP registrar support team is your first point of contact for questions relating to your training on email@example.com or 8946 7079.

-It is made up of two program managers (Susie Lehmann and Silvia Bretta) and four GP registrar support officers (Rachel Baldwin, Sophie Hedges, Hannah Prestwood and Claire Jeffers).
+It is made up of two program managers Rachel Clymo and Silvia Bretta and four GP registrar support officers Mallory Carr, Ashleigh Seidel, Hannah Mulholland and Caitlyn Mansfield.

 - Pastoral care team